ASCII art

 creations by computer-art pioneer Kenneth Knowlton from around 1966, who was working for Bell Labs at the time.
 "Studies in Perception I" by Knowlton and Leon Harmon from 1966 shows some examples of their early ASCII art.

 ASCII art was invented, in large part, because early printers often lacked graphics ability and thus, characters were used in place of graphic marks.
 Also, to mark divisions between different print jobs from different users, bulk printers often used ASCII art to print large banner pages, making the division easier to spot so that the results could be more easily separated by a computer operator or clerk.
 ASCII art was also used in early e-mail when images could not be embedded.

 History

 Typewriter art

 Since 1867, typewriters have been used for creating visual art.
+Typists could find guides in books or magazines with instructions on how to type portraits or other depictions.

 TTY and RTTY

 TTY stands for "TeleTYpe" or "TeleTYpewriter", and is also known as Teleprinter or Teletype.

 RTTY stands for Radioteletype; character sets such as Baudot code, which predated ASCII, were used.
 According to a chapter in the "RTTY Handbook", text images have been sent via teletypewriter as early as 1923.
 However, none of the "old" RTTY art has been discovered yet.
 What is known is that text images appeared frequently on radioteletype in the 1960s and the 1970s.